TTTTMMMM/SpaghettiSauce/README.md

    4. Dump above ingredients into tomato bowl mixture and stir.

-   5. Add sauce pan mixture to tomato bowl mixture and turn heat down to medium and cook for 45 minutes.
+   5. Add sauce pan mixture to tomato bowl mixture, turn heat to medium, and cook for 45 minutes.

    6. Use hand blender to reduce size of tomato chunks to desired spaghetti sauce consistency.